web-ridge/gqlgen-sqlboiler/README.md

 This program generates code like this between your generated gqlgen and sqlboiler with support for Relay.dev (unique id's etc).
-This in work in progress and we are working on automatically generating the basis Mutations like create, update, delete working based on your graphql scheme and your database models.
+We can automatically generate the implementation of queries and mutations like create, update, delete working based on your graphql scheme and your sqlboiler models.

 To make this program a success tight coupling (same naming) between your database and graphql scheme is needed at the moment.
 The advantage of this program is the most when you have a database already designed.
-However everything is created with support for change so you could write some extra GrapQL resolvers if you'd like.
+However everything is created with support for change so you could write some extra GrapQL resolvers if you'd like without a problem.

 ## Flow